 \section{A cautionary Tale of Two Scientists}

-For this section only, we explore an idealized scenario for the purpose of illustration; the general setting will be treated in Section \ref{general}.
-For this entire manuscript, a general background reference for matrix analysis tools that we employ (eg Procrustes fitting, singular value decomposition, spectral and norm identities and inequalities such as Weyl's Theorem for Hermitian matrices and Interlacing inequalities for Hermitian matrices) is the classical text \cite{HornandJohnson} , background on the Grassmannian (eg principal angles, Hausdorff distance) useful for our particular work is easily accessible in \cite{ckl}, and background on principal components analysis (henceforth ``PCA") can be found in \cite{anderson}.
+For this section only, we explore an idealized scenario for the purpose of straightforward illustration; the general setting will be treated in Section \ref{general}.
+For this entire manuscript, a general background reference for matrix analysis tools that we employ (e.g.~Procrustes fitting, singular value decomposition, spectral and norm identities and inequalities such as Weyl's Theorem for Hermitian matrices and Interlacing inequalities for Hermitian matrices) is the classical text \cite{HornandJohnson} , background on the Grassmannian (e.g.~principal angles, Hausdorff distance) useful for our particular work is easily accessible in \cite{ckl}, and background on principal components analysis (PCA) can be found in \cite{anderson}.
 A classical and broad textbook on the Grassmannian is \cite{chikuse}.

 Suppose that two scientists each take daily measurements of $m$ features of a random process, where $m$ is a large, positive integer.
 For each day $i=1,2,3,\ldots$, the first scientist records her daily measurements as ${\bf X}^{(i)} \in \R^m$, where ${\bf X}^{(i)}_j$ is her measurement of the $j$th feature, and the second scientist records his daily measurements as ${\bf Y}^{(i)} \in \R^m$, where ${\bf Y}^{(i)}_j$ is his measurement of the $j$th feature, for $j=1,2,\ldots,m$.
 Although the two scientists want to record the same process, suppose that their measurements are made with some error, which we model in the following manner.